jethrodaniel/.dotfiles/README.md

 * [rbenv](https://github.com/rbenv/rbenv) - rbenv, rbenv-build, and prompts to install ruby 2.5.3
 * [git](https://github.com/git/git) - settings
 * bash/unix - make caps-lock into ctrl, general bash settings

-Ideally, all of this could be version controlled, but at the moment, `./install` is needed.

 ### Updating